janafrady/portfolio/README.md

-A variety of different coding projects (all in Python) I have created:
+A portfolio of different coding projects (all in Python) I have made:

 &nbsp;